 It is easy to make a good argument for silver itself being cheap.
 Making the same argument for Silver Eagles is way harder.
 No one paying today’s premiums should be under the impression they are “buying low.”

 If silver Eagle premiums return to what they averaged between 2010 and 2019, it will be a decline of nearly $15 per ounce.
 In our estimation, the likelihood of that is far greater than Eagle premiums rising by another $15.

 The second reason is buyers get very little actual value for all those extra premium dollars.

 The trust and recognizability that comes with an official U.S. coin is worth a buck or two historically.
-Over time buyers expected to pay a couple dollars more when they bought them, and they expected to get a couple dollars more when it was time to sell.
+Over time buyers expected to pay a couple of dollars more when they bought them, and they expected to get a couple of dollars more when it was time to sell.

 They aren’t getting a collectible because Eagles are anything but scarce.
 There are no meaningful legal or tax advantages to owning them.
 And they aren’t going to be easier to sell than other common silver bullion products.

 The third reason is that bid/ask spreads are extremely high.
 Dealers are afraid the bubble in Eagle premiums will burst and they will get stuck holding the bag.
 Thus, they are hedging that possibility by setting bid prices well below the ask.

 Prudently managed dealers hedge against price fluctuations in the value of their inventory.